AndyKZ82/NetFlowFileAnalyzer/README.md

 ### Files

-The distribution of AWStats package includes the following files:
+The distribution of NetFlowFileAnalyzer package includes the following files:

 	README.md                           This file
  	docs/*                              Documentation
-	netflow/awstats.pl                  THE MAIN PROGRAM (WebUI, CGI) netflow/images/*		    WebUI images tools/load2sql.pl                   Script to load data from files to MySQL
+	netflow/netflow.pl                  THE MAIN PROGRAM (WebUI, CGI) netflow/images/*		    WebUI images tools/load2sql.pl                   Script to load data from files to MySQL

-## INSTALL, SETUP AND USE AWSTATS
+## INSTALL, SETUP AND USE NFAnalyzer

 Will be here